DevExpress/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/4 Filter Panel with Filter Builder.md

 ---

-You can define the filter expression programmatically with the [filterValue](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterValue.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#filterValue') option.
-See the option's description for the full list of available filter operations and their peculiarities.
+You can define the filter expression programmatically with the [filterValue](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterValue.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#filterValue') property.
+See the property's description for the full list of available filter operations and their peculiarities.

 The **filterValue** is updated when a user changes the filter expression from the UI.
 Use the [option](/api-reference/10%20UI%20Widgets/Component/3%20Methods/option(optionName_optionValue).md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#optionoptionName_optionValue') method to update it from the API: